differentpla-net/differentpla-net.github.io/_posts/2023/2023-01-16-router-upgrade-incident-review.md

 - Put the USB stick back, but format it and configure it this time.
 - Be more assertive with the household Change Approval Board about the need to perform upgrades during normal "working" hours.

+## Further Investigation

+- There were no logs from the time of the incident.
+I think that they're on the SD card.
+Check.